davidheineman/acl-search/README.md

 - TODO:
     - On UI
+        - Add a loading spinner
+        - Maybe make the UI more compressed like this: https://aclanthology.org/events/eacl-2024/#2024eacl-long
         - Colors: make the colors resemble the ACL page much closer
             - There's still a bunch of blue from the bootstrap themeing
         - Smaller line spacing for abstract text